-The number of high school students struggling with serious mood, behaviour or addiction problems is going through the roof, not to mention the large number of underachieving students and early school-leavers.
-The growing signs of these problems in younger students have prompted a vigorous response, with primary school teachers serving as the primary Self-Reg resource.
-Still, there are significant barriers to adopting the same approach at the secondary school level, given the size of classes and the institution; the amount of movement from class-to-class during the day; and perhaps most important, the specialization that occurs at this level of education.
-This may serve to enhance the quality of teaching in advanced subjects, but does so at the cost of weakening the relationship between teacher and individual student.
+The number of high school students struggling with serious mood, behaviour or addiction problems is going through the roof.
+There are large numbers of underachieving students and early school-leavers.
+The growing signs of these problems in younger students have prompted a vigorous response.
+Primary school teachers serve as the primary Self-Reg resource.
+Still, there are significant barriers to adopting the same approach at the secondary school level.
+There are large class sizes and large institutions.
+There is lots of movement from class-to-class during the day.
+Perhaps most importantly, there is a specialization that occurs at this level of education.
+This may serve to enhance the quality of teaching in advanced subjects.
+However, it may do so at the cost of weakening the relationship between teacher and individual student.

 In other words, we have to teach high school students the importance of Self-Reg and the theory behind it.
 This can be done in brief daily “self-regulation breaks”, augmented by science or health courses on the nature of stress and its impact on mood, attention and behavior.
 Instead of relegating this critical responsibility to a few Self-Reg “specialists”, every single teacher needs to learn how to read the signs of stress-behavior and acquire the skills to help their students become calmly focused and alert.